-I am a cultural historian of science, medicine, and visual culture.
+I am a feminist historian of early modern science, medicine, and visual culture.
 My current interests lie in intersectional histories of medicine; paradoxes of visual representation; and critical history.
 I currently serve as Researcher at Shondaland; and I teach in the Department of History at UCLA and in SCI-Arc’s Liberal Arts curriculum.
 I was founding faculty at Cedars-Sinai’s Program in the History of Medicine.
 I've also worked at The Huntington Library, the Hammer Museum, the Petersen Automotive Museum, and the Getty Research Institute.
-I am a Member of the Board of the Women's Center for Creative Work.
+I am a proud board member of the Women's Center for Creative Work.

 Growing up in Los Angeles fostered my deep affection for driving and for eclecticism of all kinds.
 While coasting (or being bumper to bumper) on the 210 and the 101, you can find me listening to The Great Debates, Call Your Girlfriend, and the Slate Culture Gabfest.
 When I'm not on the road, I'm likely reading Maggie Nelson's The Argonauts (again); trying to find that perfect Bitmoji; watching Westworld; or playing Carly Rae Jepson's Emotion on repeat.